shreyasaha1997/ipfs_api/README.md

+This project was created as part of my internship in REVotic Engineering.

 ## Server Side API:

 A lightweight, interactive and secure web application will be used to provide native functionality of authorising users.
 A new user can create their account to use IPFS streaming services.
 They can monitor the stats of IPFS network.
 Create API key to communicate between a client application and streaming server.
 Over web application, a user can also check documentation and guides to effectively use IPFS streaming technology.